 Face Cover 3-Pack | £12.95

 The sports brand has created a pack of face masks emblazoned with its logo.
 Each face mask is made out of two layers of recycled polyester.
+However, they are currently sold out.

 £2 from every pack sold goes to Save The Children’s Global Coronavirus Response Fund.